ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_api_usage.md

 * The `Ibexa\Bundle\Rest\EventListener\ResponseListener` attached to the `kernel.view event` is triggered, and passes the request and the controller action's result to the `AcceptHeaderVisitorDispatcher`.
 * The `AcceptHeaderVisitorDispatcher` matches one of the `regexps` of an `ibexa.rest.output.visitor` service (an `Ibexa\Contracts\Rest\Output\Visitor`).
 The role of this `Output\Visitor` is to transform the value returned by the controller into XML or JSON output format.
 To do so, it combines an `Output\Generator` corresponding to the output format and a `ValueObjectVisitorDispatcher`.
 This `Output\Generator` is also adding the `media-type` attributes.
 * The matched `Output\Visitor` uses its `ValueObjectVisitorDispatcher` to select the right `ValueObjectVisitor` according to the fully qualified class name (FQCN) of the controller result.
 A `ValueObjectVisitor` is a service tagged `ibexa.rest.output.value_object.visitor` and this tag has a property `type` pointing a FQCN.
-* `ValueObjectVisitor`s will recursively help to transform the controller result thanks to the abstraction layer of the `Generator`.
+* `ValueObjectVisitor`s recursively help to transform the controller result thanks to the abstraction layer of the `Generator`.
 * The `Output\Visitor` returns the `Response` to send back to the client.